mb1313/mb1313/README.md

   * Python
   * Shell scripting

-* Summer 2019: I worked for [**Code the Way**](https://www.codetheway.org/), where myself and my high school peers worked to build a full-stack application for a local nonprofit.
+* <ins>Summer 2019</ins>: I worked for [**Code the Way**](https://www.codetheway.org/), where myself and my high school peers worked to build a full-stack application for a local nonprofit.
 This experience gave me an intro to the following skills:

   * Full-stack Development in C#
   * Agile Methodologies